-Name Language 32 Audits Non-Federal recipients that expend \$750,000 or more in federal awards during the recipient's fiscal year must have a single or program-specific audit conducted for that year in accordance with the provisions of 45 CFR § 75.501(a).
-Guidance on determining Federal awards expended is provided in 45 CFR §75.502.
-Forms (SF-FAC) electronically (FAC) within the earlier of 30 c Recipients are responsible for submitting their Single Audit Reports and the Data Collections Forms (SF-FAC) electronically to the to the Federal Audit Clearinghouse Visit disclaimer page (FAC) within the earlier of 30 days after receipt or nine months after the FY's end of the audit period.
+Name Language 32 Audits Non-Federal recipients that expend \$750,000 or more in federal awards during the recipient's fiscal year must have a single or program-specific audit conducted for that year in accordance with the provisions of 45 CFR §75.501(a) .
+Guidance on determining Federal awards expended is provided in 45 CFR §75.502 .
+Recipients are responsible for submitting their Single Audit Reports and the Data Collections Forms (SF-FAC) electronically to the to the Federal Audit Clearinghouse Visit disclaimer page (FAC) within the earlier of 30 days after receipt or nine months after the FY's end of the audit period.
 The FAC operates on behalf of the OMB.
 For specific questions and information concerning the submission process: •Visit the Federal Audit Clearinghouse at https://harvester.census.gov/facweb •Call FAC at the toll-free number: (800) 253-0696 33 Ad Hoc Submissions Throughout the project period, SAMHSA may determine that a grant requires submission of additional information beyond the standard deliverables.
-This information may include, but is not limited to, the following: • Payroll Purchase orders Contract documentation Proof of project implementation 34 Submitting Responses to Conditions and Reporting Requirements Unless otherwise identified in the special terms and conditions of award and post award requests, all responses to special terms and conditions of award and post award requests must be submitted through the eRA Commons system.
+This information may include, but is not limited to, the following: • Payroll • Purchase orders • Contract documentation • Proof of project implementation 34 Submitting Responses to Conditions and Reporting Requirements and be submitted through the eRA Commons system.
 35 Risk Assessment The Office of Financial Advisory Services (OFAS), SAMHSA may perform an administrative review of your organization's financial management systems, policies, procedures and records.
-If the review discloses material weaknesses or other financial management concerns, grant funding may be restricted in accordance with 45 CFR § 75/2 CFR § 200, as applicable.
+If the review discloses material weaknesses or other financial management concerns, grant funding may be restricted in accordance with 45 CFR § 75/2 CFR § 200 , as applicable.
 The restriction will affect your organization's ability to withdraw funds from the Payment Management System account, until the concerns are addressed.
-36 90-day Reconciliation and Liquidation Period In accordance with 45 CFR § 75.309 and § 75.381, recipients must liquidate all obligations incurred under an award not later than ninety (90) days after the end of award's obligation and expenditure period (i.e., the project period.
+36 90-day Reconciliation and Liquidation Period In accordance with 45 CFR § 75.309 and § 75.381 , recipients must liquidate all obligations incurred under an award not later than ninety (90) days after the end of award's obligation are expenditure period (i.e., the project period.
 After ninety (90) days, letter of credit accounts are locked.
 SAMHSA does not approve extensions to the ninety (90) day post-award reconciliation/liquidation period.
 Therefore, recipients are expected to complete all work and reporting within the approved project period and the aforementioned 90-day post-award reconciliation/liquidation period.
 Recipients (late) withdrawal requests occurring after the aforementioned periods will be denied.
 37 Cancel Year: 31 U.S.C.
 1552(a) Procedure for Appropriation Accounts Available for Definite Periods states the following: On September 30th of the 5th fiscal year after the period of availability for obligation of a fixed appropriation account ends, the account shall be closed and any remaining balances (whether obligated or unobligated) in the account shall be canceled and thereafter shall not be available for obligation or expenditure for any purpose.